 - Paper Check: Payment by paper check is our least preferred method of payment due to the high cost of processing and potential risks.

 UCSF uses standard terms for all procurement suppliers (with the exception of subawards) that received purchase orders from UCSF:

-- Net 45 if both e-invoicing (via cXML, Trancepta, or portal) and epayment (via ACH) are enabled
+- Net 30 if both e-invoicing (via cXML, Trancepta, or portal) AND epayment (via ACH) are enabled

-- Net 90 if both e-invoicing and e-payment are not enabled
+- Net 60 if neither e-invoicing and e-payment are enabled

-- Options for less that 10 day payment are
+- Options for less that 30 day payment are:

-- Payment Plus elected as the payment method.
+- "Immediate" if Virtual Card/Payment Plus elected as the payment method

 Unless the supplier has signed a contract with different terms, any exception to these terms must be reviewed and approved by Associate Vice Chancellor and Chief Procurement Officer Jim Hine.
 Requests for an exception must come from a UCSF Department Head, not the supplier.